 Is it helping?

-Supply isn’t quite keeping up with demand in the case of the ‘Help to Buy’ scheme – but more importantly, earnings are not keeping up with the prices that were set out in the 2016 Redfern Report into the decline of home ownership, and this is making ownership increasingly un-affordable, the opposite affect of the scheme in question.
+Supply isn’t quite keeping up with demand in the case of the ‘Help to Buy’ scheme – but more importantly, earnings are not keeping up with the prices that were set out in the 2016 Redfern Report into the decline of homeownership, and this is making ownership increasingly unaffordable, the opposite effect of the scheme in question.

 The extra £2bn set aside for social and affordable housing, while welcome would provide around 5,000 new homes a year, in a situation where waiting lists for social housing and the pressure of rough sleeping, are both areas for considerable concern.

 Let’s have a look at Australia and the United States, as models for better-targeted housing schemes to existing.
 In these two countries and others, programmes run which not only curb assistance to households within a 1.5 limit above the median income, but also provide advice, practical assistance, and wider support around the risks and responsibilities of homeownership.